niplav/site/about.md

 	* title of the article
 	* "External Links"/"See Also" for links to other websites discussing the same (or very similar) ideas
 	* "Discussions" for external discussions on the article
-* Long numbers written with underscores (for separating thousands/millions etc.)
+* Long numbers written with SI-postfixes (K for thousand, M for million etc.) (TODO: Wikipedia link here!)

 ### Writing Checklist